 The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from Danylo Molchanov (State Agency for eGovernance).
+This factsheet received valuable contribution from the Ministry of Digital Transformation of Ukraine with the support of USAID/UK aid Transparency and Accountability in Public Administration and Services/TAPAS project.

-The Digital Public Administration factsheets are prepared for the European Commission by Wavestone.
+The Digital Public Administration Factsheets are prepared for the European Commission by Wavestone.